Mount & Blade II: Bannerlord: Factions

-Bannerlord includes eight major factions or kingdoms, each composed of several clans and competing minor factions with their own goals.
+Bannerlord includes eight major factions or kingdoms, each composed of several clans and competing minor factions (which can be hired as mercenaries once the player has their own kingdom) with their own goals.
 The Calradic Empire, based on Greece, Rome, and Byzantium, once owned a massive amount of Calradia, but has since been weakened by invasions from other peoples and the onset of a three-way civil war.
-The Northern Calradic faction believes that the senate should choose the emperor, the Southern Calradic faction believes that the widow of the most recent emperor should become the empress, and the Western Calradic faction believes that the military should choose the emperor.
+The Northern Calradic faction believes that the senate should choose the emperor, the Southern Calradic faction believes that the widow of the most recent emperor should become the empress, and the Western Calradic faction believes that the military should control the empire, essentially an army with a state.
 The Calradic factions all use a balance of heavy cavalry (including cataphracts), spearmen, and archers.
 The Vlandians are a feudal people that specialize in heavy cavalry; they are based on western European medieval kingdoms, particularly the Normans, Vandals, and Goths.
-The Sturgians, located in the northern forests, specialize in infantry and are primarily inspired by the Vikings and Rus'.
-The Aserai of the southern desert are adept at both cavalry and infantry tactics and are based on the pre-Islamic Arabs.
+The Sturgians, located in the northern forests, specialize in infantry and are primarily inspired by the Vikings and Rus' (Having more similarity to Rus' from the release of War Sails in order to reduce confusion with the newly introduced Nord faction).
+The Aserai of the southern desert are adept at both cavalry and infantry tactics and are based on the Abbasids and Mamluks.
 The Khuzaits, a nomadic people who inhabit the eastern steppe and specialize in mounted archery, are based upon the Huns, Pannonian Avars, Göktürks, Kipchaks, Khazars, and Mongols.
-The Battanians inhabit the central woodlands of Calradia and are based on the Celts; they specialize in ambushes and guerilla warfare.
+The Battanians inhabit the central-west woodlands of Calradia and are based on the Celts; they specialize in ambushes, archery, and guerilla warfare.

 Development

-In September 2012, TaleWorlds Entertainment announced that the game was in development and released a teaser trailer for it.

-The game's graphics have been significantly improved from its predecessor, Mount & Blade: Warband, having better shading and higher detail models.
-The character animations are created utilizing motion capture technology and the facial animations were updated to improve upon the portrayal of emotions.
+Bannerlord's graphics were significantly improved from its predecessor, Mount & Blade: Warband, which was released in 2010, with better shading and higher quality and more detailed models.
+Character animations were created using motion capture technology, and facial animations were updated to improve emotion.

+In September 2012, TaleWorlds Entertainment announced that Bannerlord was in development.
 In March 2016, about 40 minutes of gameplay were shown at the PC Gamer Weekender event.
-In October of that year, TaleWorlds made a Bannerlord Steam page.

-In June 2017, 13 minutes of gameplay were shown at E3 2017.
+In June 2017, 13 minutes of gameplay were shown at E3.
 That same year, TaleWorlds began releasing developer diaries on a weekly basis.
-These diaries give information about different aspects of the game.
-Previously, diaries had only been released a few times a year.

-At Gamescom 2018, TaleWorlds presented a playable demo of the game and released a new trailer.

-In a developer diary in 2019, TaleWorlds confirmed that they intend to have a closed beta for Bannerlord at some point in the future.
-However, no information about when the beta might take place was given.
+A new trailer and a playable demo was presented at Gamescom 2018.

 On August 20, 2019, TaleWorlds published a trailer announcing plans for the release of an early access version of the game in March 2020.
 The game released in early access on March 27, 2020.
 Prime Matter, publisher and division of Plaion, signed an agreement with TaleWorlds to publish Bannerlord especially for physical copies on consoles.
 Bannerlord was released for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on October 25, 2022.